 Frequently Asked Questions

-Many people ask if they can contact the lamas directly.
-Lama Yeshe passed away in 1984, and unfortunately we are unable to forward questions directly to Lama Zopa Rinpoche.
-But there are many resources available with advice from Rinpoche.
-You can find advice on a variety of topics in Rinpoche's Online Advice Book.
-On the FPMT website you can refer to Rinpoche's Advice page, and read through the FAQ for Discovering Buddhism at Home students.
-If you still feel you want to contact Rinpoche, refer to Rinpoche's contact page also on the FPMT website.
+Lama Yeshe passed away in 1984 and Lama Zopa Rinpoche passed away in 2023, but there are many resources available with advice and teachings from both Lamas.
+You can find guidance on a variety of topics in Rinpoche's Online Advice Book, and on the FPMT website, refer to Rinpoche's Advice page or read through the FAQ for Discovering Buddhism at Home students.

 Lama Zopa Rinpoche and Lama Yeshe, Lake Arrowhead, 1975.
 Photo: Carol Royce-Wilder.